imperva/terraform-provider-incapsula/website/docs/r/siem_connection_s3arn.html.markdown

 The following attributes are exported:

-* `id` - Unique identifier of the Customer S3 connection.
+* `id` - Unique identifier of the customer’s S3 connection.

 ## Import